Varuncc891/JobConnect_2/README.md

 JobConnect is a full-stack job portal where employers post jobs and job seekers apply.
 Upload your resume as a PDF and the platform automatically extracts your name, email, phone, and skills using AI, filling in your application form in under 3 seconds.
 When an employer accepts or rejects an application, the job seeker gets an automated email instantly.

-Built to demonstrate production-grade engineering: strict TypeScript, Redis caching, Docker, CI/CD, and OWASP-aligned security.
+Built to demonstrate production-grade engineering : strict TypeScript, Redis caching, Docker, CI/CD, and OWASP-aligned security.

+## Highlights

+- ⚡ Reduced API response time from **5s → 120ms** using Redis caching
+- 🤖 AI-powered resume parsing with automatic form filling in **< 3 seconds**
+- 🔐 Secure authentication with JWT (httpOnly cookies) and RBAC
+- 🐳 Fully containerized using Docker with Nginx reverse proxy
+- 🚀 Production deployment on Render + Vercel with CI/CD pipeline

 ---